 - 1. Verify the call routing administration on Session Manager. - a.
 In the left pane of the Avaya Aura® System Manager Common Console, under Elements/Session Manager/System Tools, click on "Call Routing Test".
-The Call Routing Test page shown in Figure 77 will open. - b.
+The Call Routing Test page shown in Figure 72 will open. - b.
 In the Call Routing Test page, enter the appropriate parameters of the test call.
-Figure 78 shows a routing test for an inbound call from PSTN to AT&T DID c.
+Figure 73 shows a routing test for an inbound call from PSTN to AT&T DID 7323204384.
+The call arrives from the Acme Packet SBC and the calling number 7326712438. - c.
 Click on "Execute Test".